Mimi Moscowitz’s Shopping

 One year after marrying a German prince and becoming a German princess, Diane Furstenberg decided that having a German title was not enough.
 Not nearly enough.
 Besides she needed her own money.
 She entered the fashion world.
 She was not going to fail.

 CC’s grandfather, Herman Moscowitz’ resemblance to Sammy Glick is unflattering but not unfair.
 Mimi always denied it.
 She thought he was a mensch.
 He was the president of the Shul, meaning during good years he gave a lot of money, and raised a lot of money, for others to study the Torah, which placed his intentions close to God’s.
 And indeed, outside of business, especially on the Sabbath, he was a different man.
 He didn’t obey all the rules for the Sabbath.
 He didn’t know half of them.
 But on that day, on Flatbush Avenue he was said to walk in fields of clover.
 That’s how he described Shabbos to cousins.
 His voice was soft, cushioned, wise, especially to Evelyn.
+He had no idea why he had been so lucky to have a daughter that looked like Evelyn, but he enjoyed every moment of it.
 His face lit up when, on Saturday, she’d come down for breakfast, groomed to perfection, and sometimes better than that, in her Shabbos outfit.

 But when there were good years, of which there were many, and occasionally great years, he did the lending.
 His top dresser drawer was full of I O U’s given to him, scratched out on any paper available, including napkins.
 He was an easy touch, sentimental to a fault when it involved other people’s troubles.
 He died broke, but he had been planning his comeback, as he had many times before.
 Three years before his death, after a good season, he was on top of the world.
 After he died, Mimi opened his dresser drawer, as Herman had instructed her to do, the top one on the left.
 It was full of IOUs.
 Mimi wondered, since it was a bad year, why he didn’t try harder to collect on his loans.